iitimii/Vision-Transformers-for-Image-Classification-/README.md

-# Visual-Transformers-for-Image-Classification-
+# Vision-Transformers-for-Image-Classification-
-I implemented a Visual Transformer to classify different animal images
+I implemented a Vision Transformer to classify different animal images

 - Still in progress....